Anon-Planet/thgtoa/docs/guide/index.md

 **Crypto Wallets**

 Use any crypto wallet app within the Windows Virtual Machine.
 But be careful not to transfer anything toward an Exchange or a known Wallet.
-Crypto is in most cases NOT anonymous and can be traced back to you when you buy/sell any (remember the [Your Cryptocurrencies transactions][Your Cryptocurrencies transactions:] section).
+Crypto is in most cases NOT anonymous and can be traced back to you when you buy/sell any (remember the [Your Crypto Transactions](#your-crypto-transactions) section).

 **If you really want to use Crypto, use Monero which is the only one with reasonable privacy/anonymity.**